sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 extremely annoying one.
 With that in mind, a secondary goal of hypothesis testing is to try to minimise β, the Type II error rate, although we do not usually *talk* in terms of minimising Type II errors.
 Instead, we talk about maximising the *power* of the test.
-Since power is defined as 1 - β, thit is the same thing.
+Since power is defined as 1 - β, this is the same thing.

 The power function